coreos/fleet/Documentation/api-v1-alpha.md

 #### Response

 A successful response contains no body.
-Attempting to create an entity without fileContents will return a `409 Conflict` response.
+Attempting to create an entity without options will return a `409 Conflict` response.

 ### Retrieve desired state of all Units